bbauska/Coursera-Bootstrap/readme.md

 Again, by trial and error, I selected that color, and also the text color as floral white.

-For the Jumbotron, we are going to apply those classes, and also, I\'m going to apply one more class to the address class.
+For the Jumbotron, we are going to apply those classes, and also, I&apos;m going to apply one more class to the address class.

-We have an address in the footer, so I\'m going to change the font size of that to 80 percent, a slightly smaller font than the normal font, and the margin, I will give it a zero pixel, and the color, I\'m going to use zero F, zero F, zero F, and then save the changes.
+We have an address in the footer, so I&apos;m going to change the font size of that to 80 percent, a slightly smaller font than the normal font, and the margin, I will give it a zero pixel, and the color, I&apos;m going to use zero F, zero F, zero F, and then save the changes.

 So couple more CSS classes added, switching back to index.html.

-What I\'m going to do now, is to go to the content rows and then I\'m going to try and position this content in the middle, vertically in that row.
+What I&apos;m going to do now, is to go to the content rows and then I&apos;m going to try and position this content in the middle, vertically in that row.

-This is where I\'m going to take the help of the vertical alignment that bootstrap grid supports through the Flexbox support.
+This is where I&apos;m going to take the help of the vertical alignment that bootstrap grid supports through the Flexbox support.

 To do that, I would say align-items-center, so this is the other class that I need to add, align-items-center.

-And I\'m going to add that to the remaining two rows also, align-items-center to the second and the third row, and that should do a vertical justification of the content of the rows.
+And I&apos;m going to add that to the remaining two rows also, align-items-center to the second and the third row, and that should do a vertical justification of the content of the rows.

-We\'ll see the result in a minute.
+We&apos;ll see the result in a minute.
 Going down to the footer.
 In the footer, you see that we have used the column auto for this copyright content there.

-Now, I\'m going to position this right in the middle horizontally using that justify-content-center class, so there is a justify content and a few other classes there.
-I\'m going to use to justify-content-center class for that.
+Now, I&apos;m going to position this right in the middle horizontally using that justify-content-center class, so there is a justify content and a few other classes there.
+I&apos;m going to use to justify-content-center class for that.

 That will essentially position that column in the center of the row there.

-That applied to that, and then, one little change that I\'m going to do, is to this inner div there, I\'m going to apply a class as text-center to that, so that these links are centered on the screen.
+That applied to that, and then, one little change that I&apos;m going to do, is to this inner div there, I&apos;m going to apply a class as text-center to that, so that these links are centered on the screen.

-With these changes, let\'s go and take a look at the web page, at end of this exercise.
+With these changes, let&apos;s go and take a look at the web page, at end of this exercise.

 Going to our web page, our web page is already starting to look even